KnowWhereGraph/examples/README.md

 # KnowWhereGraph Examples

 A repository for showcasing different use cases of KnowWhereGraph.
+Interactive visualizations can be viewed from [here](https://nbviewer.org/github/KnowWhereGraph/examples/blob/main/relief_map/map.ipynb).

 ## Running